tado/ofSiteJp/_documentation/arduino/ofArduino.markdown

 _description: _

-Arduino Uno：サーボモータが接続された、9, 10ピン
-Firmata 2.2では、angleパラメータは推奨されていない
+On the Arduino Uno pin: 9, 10 attaches a servo to a pin angle parameter DEPRECATED as of Firmata 2.2